Berkley, Somerset

-Berkley is a dispersed settlement and civil parish in the Mendip district of Somerset, England.
+Berkley is a dispersed settlement and civil parish in Somerset, England.
 According to the 2011 census the parish had a population of 344.
 It lies on the north-east edge of the town of Frome, St Mary's church being about 2+1/4 mi from the centre of Frome.
 The parish includes the hamlets of Oldford, Berkley Marsh and Standerwick, and its eastern boundary is also the county boundary with Wiltshire.

 Geography and transport

 The parish church, Berkley House and the primary school are towards the south-east of the parish, and from there the hamlet of Berkley Marsh is about 600m to the west.

 Oldford hamlet is in the far west of the parish, straddling the boundary with Selwood parish; the River Frome is a little further west.
 The A361 road from Trowbridge and Beckington used to descend Oldford Hill to reach Frome town centre, but in the late 20th century it was diverted south across the parish to avoid Oldford and bypass Frome to the east.
 The former route through Oldford was renumbered as the B3090.

 The A36 between Bath and Warminster crosses the east of the parish.
 As it enters the parish from the north it passes through Standerwick hamlet, which is partly in Beckington parish.

 The Great Western Railway built their line connecting Westbury to Frome across the parish and opened it in 1850; there was no local station.